nyavana/portfolio_ai/README.md

 At a high level, the app pairs a React frontend with a FastAPI backend, then uses ChromaDB to retrieve filings and news before sending context to an OpenAI-compatible LLM.

 - Frontend: Dashboard, Risk Flags, News, Chat, Upload, and Status views
-- Backend: portfolio summary, risk flag analysis, news impact analysis, uploads, and unified Q&A
+- Backend: portfolio summary, risk flag analysis, ticker-aware news impact analysis, uploads, and unified Q&A
 - Retrieval: `chroma_news` for news and `chroma_filings` for SEC-style filing content
 - Deployment options: Docker, local development, and SLURM-based HPC deployment